ahmedk92/ahmedk92.github.io/about.md

 2. Am specialized in iOS development.
 3. Live in Cairo, Egypt.

 Here I write on mostly technical stuff.
-You can find on Twitter and Github via links below.
+You can find me on Twitter and Github via links below.